Open daily for expert advice

 What should I know about the local currency and making payments?

-The local currency is the Papua New Guinean Kina, and most businesses accept credit and debit cards.
-However, it’s wise to carry some cash for small purchases or local markets.
+The local currency is the Papua New Guinean kina (PGK).
+Credit cards are accepted at some establishments, but it’s advisable to carry cash for smaller purchases at local markets.

 What are safety and health tips to be aware of?